 How long does will it take me to get my money back for a return?

-The money might take approximately two to three backs
+The money might take approximately two to three years.

 What does one do if the product is defective?

-Well you have to read the warranty statement and if the defectiveness fits the warranty guidelines you fill out the warranty form and the company will get back to you in two business days
+Well, you have to read the warranty statement.
+If the defectiveness fits the warranty guidelines, you fill out the warranty form and send it.
+The company will then get back to you in two business days.

 Where can you buy replacement parts for the DiamondBack Haanjo?